 Savings accounts, money market accounts and CDs are all good options for storing your money while earning some interest.
-All accounts provide a safe place to keep money outside your checking account, are insured by the FDIC for up to $250,000 and accrue taxable interest.
+All accounts provide a safe place to keep money outside your checking account, accrue taxable interest and are insured by the FDIC for up to $250,000.

 While money market savings and regular savings accounts allow for unlimited deposits and electronic fund transfers, Federal regulations limit the number of withdrawals you can make (up to six).
 On the other hand, interest rates for Certificates of Deposits (CDs) are typically higher than savings and money market accounts, but CDs require a fixed term.
 So how do you choose which is best for you?

 Because they’re somewhat of a hybrid of checking and savings, money market accounts offer more flexibility than a traditional savings account.
 They’re still governed by depository account regulations, but money market accounts offer the options of checks, debit cards and ATM usage, and they usually have a higher interest rate than conventional savings (at First Internet Bank our Money Market Savings account rate is 7x the national average!).
 However, money market savings accounts generally require a higher opening deposit and charge fees if your daily average balance falls below a certain amount.

 Traditional savings accounts are more common tools for keeping money.
 Savings accounts earn a lower interest rate than money market accounts.
 But, if you are starting your savings from scratch or don’t have enough money to avoid monthly maintenance fees, then a regular savings account is a good choice for you.